semanticarts/gist/migration/v11.0/README.md

 # Migrating to gist v11.0

-See also, additional documentation in the top level file `docs/MajorVersionMigration.md`.
+See also, additional documentation in the file `docs/MajorVersionMigration.md`.

 This file gives a quick overview of using the migration utilities provided by the gist team to help migrate from version v10 of gist.
 These